cmdcolin/whole_genome_alignment_pipeline/README.md

 If you have a `RepeatMasker` gff file, you can softmask your genome (e.g. replace repeat regions with lower case ACGT) with `bedtools`

-    bedtools maskfasta -soft -fi genome.fa -bed repeastmasker.gff -fo genome_softmask.fa
+    bedtools maskfasta -soft -fi genome.fa -bed repeats.gff -fo genome_softmask.fa

-If you have a `RepeatMasker` .rm.out file e.g. from NCBI Genomes FTP, you can use `BEDOPS`
+If you have a `RepeatMasker` .rm.out file e.g. from NCBI Genomes FTP, you can use `BEDOPS` to convert it into a maskfasta enabled format

-    convert2bed -i rmsk < repeatmasker.rm.out > repeatmasker.bed
+    rmsk2bed < repeatmasker.rm.out | cut -f1,2,3 > repeats.bed

-And then run `bedtools maskfasta` again

 ## Whole genome alignments